Generic Name: metformin and pioglitazone (met FOR min and PYE o GLI ta zone)

 Some people develop lactic acidosis while taking metformin.
 Get emergency medical help if you have even mild symptoms such as: muscle pain or weakness, numb or cold feeling in your arms and legs, trouble breathing, stomach pain, nausea with vomiting, slow or uneven heart rate, dizziness, or feeling very weak or tired.

 Do not use Actoplus Met if you are in a state of diabetic ketoacidosis (call your doctor for treatment with insulin).

 You should not use Actoplus Met if you are allergic to metformin or pioglitazone, or if you have:

 active bladder cancer; or

 If you need to have any type of x-ray or CT scan using a dye that is injected into your veins, you will need to temporarily stop taking Actoplus Met.
 Be sure your caregivers know ahead of time that you are using this medication.

-congestive heart failure or heart disease, or a history of heart attack or stroke;
+congestive heart failure or heart disease;

 a history of bladder cancer;